xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 ### Azure Blob: URL [FILTERED] is blocked: Requests to the local network are not allowed

-This happens when the Azure Blob hostname is resolved to a RFC1918 (local) IP address.
+This happens when the Azure Blob hostname is resolved to a RFC1918 (local / private) IP address.
 As a workaround, please allow [Outbound requests](https://docs.gitlab.com/ee/security/webhooks.html#allowlist-for-local-requests) for your Azure Blob hostname (`yourinstance.blob.core.windows.net`).